Tender pork slices with a hint of ginger wrapped between layers of rice and nori, Ginger Pork Onigirazu makes an amazing menu for bento lunch!

 Many of you have asked me about my wooden onigirazu mold.
 This beautiful mold was a gift from Mark, a JOC reader from Oregon.
 He handcrafted this mold with Port Orford cedar and there is not a single nail used in this mold!
 For those of you who are interested in this mold, please check out his Etsy page!

-- Pull up the mold carefully while pressing down the lid.
+- Pull up the mold carefully while pressing down on the lid.
 If you’re not using a mold, make sure to stack the ingredients nicely.

-- Bring left and right corners of nori sheet towards the center.
+- Bring the left and right corners of the nori sheet towards the center.
 Fold gently but tightly to wrap around the rice and filling at the center.
 Then bring bottom and top corners towards the center.
 Continue to fold gently but tightly around the layers.
 Make sure the rice is tucked in nicely.
 If your onigirazu is a square shape, you can mark the onigirazu with a rice kernel so you will remember which way you want to cut later on.

-- Wrap tightly with plastic wrap.
-Set aside for 5 minutes with nori’s seam side down.
+- Wrap tightly with the plastic wrap.
+Set aside for 5 minutes with the nori’s seam side down.
 After 5 minutes, cut the onigirazu with a sharp knife.
 Run your knife in running water before cutting so that the cross-section will be clean.

-- If you plan to make this the previous night, wrap the onigirazu with kitchen towel and keep in the refrigerator overnight (with the plastic wrap on).
+- If you plan to make this the previous night, wrap the onigirazu with a kitchen towel and keep it in the refrigerator overnight (with the plastic wrap on).
 The towel will prevent the rice from getting hardened due to the cold temperature.
 Eat within 24 hours.